lucidrains/tr-rosetta-pytorch/README.md

 ## trRosetta - Pytorch (wip)

 Implementation of trRosetta and trDesign for Pytorch, made into a convenient package, for protein structure prediction and design.
-Will also contain an experimental version of trRosetta that uses <a href="https://github.com/lucidrains/bottleneck-transformer-pytorch">Bottleneck Transformers</a>.
+Will also contain an experimental version of trRosetta that uses attention.
+The concept of trDesign will also be applied to <a href="https://github.com/lucidrains/alphafold2">Alphafold2</a> once it is replicated.
+Please join the efforts if you would like to see this happen!

 The original repository can be found <a href="https://github.com/gjoni/trRosetta">here</a>